 Since raised gardens are commonly faced with summertime dry spells, be sure and water yours twice a week during these warmer conditions.
 Exactly how much depends on, of course, the amount of rain Mother Nature ends up providing.
 And when she does, remember that nice, loose soil will promote both proper drainage and healthy roots.

 Your raised garden bed can be watered using soaker hoses or in-ground sprinklers.
-You can follow these tips from Today’s Homeowner’s bringing water to your raised beds with a simple remote hose setup.
+You can follow these tips from Today’s Homeowner by bringing water to your raised beds with a simple remote hose setup.

-What Vegetables Can Be Grown in a Raised Bed
+What Vegetables Can Be Grown in Your Beginners Raised Bed Garden

 What (Harvest) Time Is It